qmk/qmk_firmware/keyboards/diverge3/keymaps/workman/readme.md

-# The default keymap for diverge3
+# The Workman keymap for diverge3

 Basic example of the [Workman Programming Layout](https://github.com/ojbucao/workman) which uses the `SHIFT`ed variants of the number row, by default.